 A: You’ve taking the proper first step by reading these questions and answers.
-You should also browse through the threads on your forum, paying particular attention to any current and past COSUGI balloting cycles (those with status of Open, JIRA, and Done).
+You should also browse through the requests in your forum, paying attention to any with current and past COSUGI balloting cycles (those with status of Open, JIRA, and Done).

 A: As moderator, you should probably set aside a little time each day to check your forum.
 The longer you wait to check, the more postings you’ll have to read, to the point where it can become unmanageable.
 Obviously, a forum that is not all that busy may not need checking as often.

 A: Moderators should start by contacting the request’s author for clarification.
 You can also contact the COSUGI Enhancements Coordinator.

 A: Sometimes a user may post incorrect information either as an original post or as a response to someone else’s post.
 If this happens and you know the information is incorrect, you may, but do not have to, post a polite correction.
 (However, someone should post a correction, so that the misinformation is not left out there to fester.)
 In some cases, you may feel the need to verify your assumptions with SirsiDynix.
 If this is the case, contact your Technical Product Manager.

 A: Yes, the SirsiDynix Product Managers review the postings on a regular basis, but mostly as passive participants.
 SirsiDynix regularly looks at the requests for trends and possible additions that are in line with current development.